techidaily/site-ai-voice-clone/source/_posts/best-7-whiteboard-explainer-videos-to-inspire-you-for-2024.md

 ### Understanding Twitch Streaming Rules

  Aside from preparing your streaming gear, you must also understand Twitch streaming rules to avoid any potential violations that could result in penalties or even suspension of your account.
 Twitch's community guidelines cover a wide range of topics, including harassment, hate speech, copyright infringement, and mature content.
-You can read the full Twitch streaming rules[here](https://safety.twitch.tv/s/article/Community-Guidelines?language=en%5FUS) .
+You can read the full Twitch streaming rules [here](https://safety.twitch.tv/s/article/Community-Guidelines?language=en%5FUS) .

 ## Part 2: Comprehensive Guide To Stream Live on PC, Mac, or Smartphone on Twitch